 Skip this section if you have store bought almond flour.
 If using store bought flour use super fine blanched almond flour.
 In this case scroll down directly to make the almond burfi.

-1. For a detailed steps, check my post on how to blanch almonds and make the almond powder.
-However the description is still here with a small picture.
-Add almonds to hot boiling water.
+1. Add ¾ cup almonds to 2 cups of hot boiling water.
 Off the stove and rest them for a minute or 2.

 2. Drain off the water and rinse under running water in a colander.

 3. Spread them on a clean absorbent cloth.

 4. Skin becomes loose.
 Just remove them, they come off easily.